ECONOMY & WORK

 Image Source: Getty Images | Stefani Reynolds

 "Is there any chance Costco might donate one?
 My dad has a truck and we could come get it at the store.
 I would make sure everyone knew you gave it to us in our school newsletter, on social media, and with a big sign by the bear.
 I know it is a long shot but I thought it couldn’t hurt to ask.
 We are also seeing how we might get enough money to buy one.
 Thanks for considering.
-Your friend, Grant," he writes in the email.
+Your friend, Grant," he wrote further in the email.

 "We could've done like roses or anything like that, but that seems kind of basic," said Cerwin.
 "So that's why a bear seems kind of cool to do," Cerwin told ABC News.

-Turns out Jelinek not only read the email, but immediately took action.
-He asked his colleague if they could find him a teddy.
+Turns out Jelinek not only read the email but immediately took action.
+He asked his colleagues if they could find him a teddy.
 Cerwin heard back from them saying, "Good morning Grant.
 I am the Toy Supervisor at our Costco’s LA Regional office.
 I have good news, Costco will be donating a 93” Plush Bear to your school to use in your Valentine’s Day fundraiser!
 We could have it delivered to the school directly so your parents don’t have to worry about transporting it."

 Image Source: Getty Images | Cavan Images

-The teddy was soon delivered to Grant's school where he was able to include the item in their fundraiser.
+The teddy was soon delivered to Grant's school where he was able to include the item in the fundraiser.
 In an interview with ABC News, Cerwin admitted that he was not really expecting to hear back from Craig Jelinek, but was delighted to get his response in a matter of minutes.
 Needless to say, the bear was a huge hit, the school named the bear "Walter" as a token of gratitude towards Costco's CEO.
-More than 300 people paid for the raffle in order to win it, which raised close to $1,500 for the school.
+More than 300 people paid for the raffle to win it, which raised close to $1,500 for the school.

 RELATED TOPICS COSTCO